 Yes, simply swap the cookies in the crust for vegan, gluten-free cookies of your choice.

 Yes, this cheesecake is nut-free.
-However, be sure to check the ingredients of separate ingredients, in particular the vegan cream cheese.
-I use violife, which is free from nuts.
+Just double-check the labels on all your ingredients, especially the vegan cream cheese.
+I use Violife, which is free from nuts.

 🍒 More Black Forest Desserts